 When you have a check-in bag, you don’t need to have a huge bag for hand luggage.
 But it still needs to fit quite a few items, especially electronics, so it shouldn’t be too small and fairly robust, too.

 Over the years I have used a few different kinds of carry-on bags and also read tons of reviews about them.
 It is often a matter of personal preference as well as travel style.
 I think it’s best if I show you my two current favorites, plus a great recommendation of a friend of mine.

 You probably can’t go wrong with any Osprey bag.
 They have such a great quality that many travelers swear by them.
-I have the Osprey Packs Quasar day bag, which has the perfect size for all my stuff AND is super light at the same time (only 1.7 pounds).
+I have the Osprey Quasar Bag, which has the perfect size for all my stuff AND is super light at the same time (only 1.7 pounds).

-On some trips I don’t need a second backpack and prefer to have a bigger handbag with me.
-In those cases, I go for this awesome handbag, which I’ve only found recently.
+On some trips, I don’t need a second backpack and prefer to have a bigger handbag with me.
+In those cases, I go for this regular handbag, which I’ve only found recently.
 It is made of canvas, which makes it super robust.

 Moreover, it can easily fit a 15.6-inch laptop and has surprisingly plenty of space for your other carry-on items.
 This bag is big, fashionable, super affordable and weighs only 1.5 pounds.
 I’m in love with this bag!

 In case you don’t want to go for a handbag and look for an alternative to a backpack, I would recommend this shoulder bag.
 I haven’t used this one before but I friend of mine is traveling with it for a while now and loves it.
 So it might be a good choice for you, too.